Korunil/navisight/README.md

 ---
 # Benchmark Results

-NAVISIGHT was evaluated on approximately 192 million AIS observations from the Aegean Sea.
+NaviSight was evaluated on approximately 192 million AIS observations from the Aegean Sea.

 Key results: